 Make sure you and your management company are properly insured.
 We recommend having fidelity coverage that, at minimum, equals the reserve account plus 3 months of the operating account’s expenses.

-Additionally, we recommend requiring the management company carry fidelity insurance, too.
+Additionally, we recommend requiring the management company to carry fidelity insurance, too.

 Have check signers review supporting documentation.
 It’s always a good idea to ask to see the bill, for example, and we recommend having a separate sheet where you note/initial the check number, date, amount, and bill it’s associated with.

 Have a CPA conduct an audit.
-Check with your governing documents to see how often you should have your booked audited by a third party professional.
+Check with your governing documents to see how often you should have you’re booked audited by a third-party professional.
 If your governing documents are silent on the matter, we recommend yearly audits.

 Ultimately, the tips above are about creating a system with plenty of checks and balances.
 A system that requires financial transparency for all to see is the best way to monitor all financial transactions and prevent a theft from taking place.

 Benjamin Franklin said it best: an ounce of prevention really is worth a pound of cure.
 While there are steps you can take to recover your financial losses in the wake of a theft, putting the right safeguards in place first will help your association remain financially sound and prevent the drama associated with fraud recovery.